Finding prime numbers with Eratosthenes

 A prime is a natural number greater than 1 that has no positive divisors other than 1 and itself.
 For example:

 - 7 is prime because it has only 2 divisors: 1 and itself.

 - 6 is not prime because it has many divisors: 1, 2, 3, and 6.

 In this article we will cover 2 solutions.
-One naive, and one very elegant called the "sieve of Eratosthenes".
+One naive, and one called the "sieve of Eratosthenes" that I find elegant.
 Both will be written in Python.

 The naive solution

 The best place to start when confronted with a problem is with a naive solution.
-It means we will code a straightforward program with no performance considerations.
+It means we will code a basic program with no performance considerations.